bdbarnett/mpdisplay/README.md

 [LVGL_MicroPython](https://github.com/kdschlosser/lvgl_micropython) is created by community member Kevin Schlosser.
 It has several improvements over the official repo.
 Most significant as far as drivers are concerned, it includes mp_lcd_bus, which are very fast SPI, i80 and RGB bus drivers written in C for ESP32 platforms.
 The display drivers and `lv_driver_framework.py` in MPDisplay will work with the mp_lcd_bus bus drivers from LVGL_MicroPython.

 ## Nano-GUI on MicroPython
 [Nano-GUI](https://github.com/peterhinch/micropython-nano-gui) is a graphics platform written in MicroPython for MicroPython.
 It provides its own drivers, but it is modular and may use the drivers provided by MPDisplay as well.
 The benefit of using MPDisplay with Nano-Gui is that more displays are supported, particularly I80 and RGB Bus displays.
+[Micro-GUI](https://github.com/peterhinch/micropython-micro-gui) uses Nano-GUI compatible drivers, so you may use MPDisplay with Micro-GUI.

 # Quickstart
 Flash your board with your preferred version of MicroPython listed above.

 ## Install with mip on a network connected board
 ```
 import mip
 mip.install("github:bdbarnett/mpdisplay", target="/")